trello-archive/trellisheets/styleguide.md

 Performance probably deserves its own guide, but I’ll talk about two big concepts: selector performance and layouts/paints.

 Selector performance seems to matters less and less these days, but can be a problem in a complex, single-page app with thousands of DOM elements (like Trello).
-[The CSS Tricks article about selector performance](http://css-tricks.com/efficiently-rendering-css/) should help explain the important concept of the key selector.
+[The CSS-Tricks article about selector performance](http://css-tricks.com/efficiently-rendering-css/) should help explain the important concept of the key selector.
 Seemingly specific rules like `.component-descendant-descendant div` are actual quite expensive in complex apps because rules are read _from right to left_.
 It needs to look up all the divs first (which could be thousands) then go up the DOM from there.

 [Juriy Zaytsev’s post on CSS profiling](http://perfectionkills.com/profiling-css-for-fun-and-profit-optimization-notes/) profiles browsers on selector matching, layouts, paints, and parsing times of a complex app.
 It confirms the theory that highly specific selectors are bad for big apps.
 Harry Roberts of CSS Wizardry also wrote about [CSS selector performance](http://csswizardry.com/2011/09/writing-efficient-css-selectors/).